PBorocz/raindrop-io-py/README.md

 ## Install

-Until I learn how to "package" and distribute to PyPI, please use directly from this repo. _Ultimately_, you'll be able to:
+Until I learn how to "package" and distribute to PyPI, **please use directly from this repo**. _Ultimately_, you'll be able to:

 ```shell
 pip3 install raindroppy